gcapes/git-course/_episodes/10-rebasing.md

 but instead of merging the remote branch `origin/master` into `master`, we'll rebase `master` onto `origin/master`.

-We'll write some acknowledgements, then commit and push.
+We'll [write some acknowledgements][acknowledgements], then commit and push.

 ```
 $ gedit paper.md				# Write acknowledgements